TechCollab/generic-lab-env/README.md

-# Generic Test Lab
+# Generic Lab Environment
 Template lab environmnet for learning and testing linux based tasks
 Tools Used to build:
-- vagrant
+- vagrant with virtualbox
 - ansible
-- virtualbox

 ## Setup lab host (Installing vagrant with virtualbox provider)
 To setup freshly installed copy of CentOS 7 clone the repo and run the below.